How

 to the country.
 Americans like the flame and lots

-of chrome sidecars with polished engines and second
+of chrome on the sidecars with polished engines and second

 choice are pinstripes (BMW R71 style).
 Europeans